funcool/promesa/doc/user-guide.md

 ## Delays and Timeouts.

-JavaScript, due its single-threaded nature, does not allow you to block or sleep.
+JavaScript, due to its single-threaded nature, does not allow you to block or sleep.
 But, with promises you can emulate that functionality using `delay` like so: